souzannsir/retrieval_project/README.md

 ## Performance

-The current implementation achieves a precision of 0.74 on a datatset consisting of 909 legal articles, demonstrating the effectiveness of combining dynamic text segmentation with multidimensional embeddings for legal information retrieval.
+The current implementation achieves a precision of 0.74, a recall of 0.89, and an F1-score of 0.81 on a dataset of 909 legal articles, showcasing the robustness of integrating dynamic text segmentation with multidimensional embeddings for enhanced legal information retrieval.